 This is also the time when you need introductions and an expanded network of resources.
 Hunter Business Law welcomes the opportunity to be on this journey with you, providing guidance and support along the way.

 In the start-up phase, we commonly provide the following services:

 Protect your personal assets from liability associated with your business and start your enterprise off right by forming a business entity.
 We will help you assess what kind of entity to form (LLC, corporation) and prepare the requisite documentation.
 Yes, you can make your best guess and form one yourself but there are significant implications to what seems like a simple choice.

-Well-drafted, clearly written, protective and enforceable contracts with customers, vendors, distributors, wholesalers, employees, independent contractors, lenders, strategic partners and other entities and individuals are essential to the health and wellness of your company.
+Well-drafted, clearly written, protective and enforceable contracts with customers, vendors, distributors, wholesalers, employees, independent contractors, lenders, investors, strategic partners, and other entities and individuals are essential to the health and wellness of your company.
 Taking a DIY approach to contracts can cost your business dearly and diminish its value to a future investor or buyer.

 Whether you are self-funding (“bootstrapping”), obtaining a loan from a family member or a traditional lender, crowdfunding, or receiving capital from investors in exchange for equity, Hunter Business Law can help you navigate the funding waters, plan for expenses to come and manage your resources responsibly as you scale.

 Right now, your business is an idea.
 Before you bring your vision to life and reveal it to the world, take steps to protect your intellectual property through trademark and copyright registration, patent applications, and agreements which protect confidential information and trade secrets.